 SQL for Efficient Data Archiving

 Archiving data is an essential task for any organization as it helps in managing the growing amount of data while maintaining the database’s performance.
-It is the process of moving historical data that’s no longer actively used to a separate storage device for long-term retention.
+It’s the process of moving historical data that’s no longer actively used to a separate storage device for long-term retention.
 SQL provides several efficient ways to archive data, and in this article, we will explore how to use SQL for efficient data archiving.

 Why Archive Data?